xp44mm/Notebook/Compilers/left-left.md

 In going back to $A$, we must reset the input pointer to position 2, the position it had when we first came to $A$, which means that the procedure for $A$ must store the input pointer in a local variable.

 The second alternative for $A$ produces the tree of Fig. 4.14(c).
 The leaf a matches the second symbol of $w$ and the leaf $d$ matches the third symbol.
-Since we have produced a parse tree for $w$, we halt and announce successful completion of parsing. $\Box$
+Since we have produced a parse tree for $w$, we halt and announce successful completion of parsing. □

 A left-recursive grammar can cause a recursive-descent parser, even one with backtracking, to go into an infinite loop.
 That is, when we try to expand a nonterminal $A$, we may eventually find ourselves again trying to expand $A$ without having consumed any input.